oyvindma/ddd-example/README.md

 ddd-example
 ===========

-My implementation of a end to end app based on DDD
+My implementation of a end to end app based on DDD, based on Gregs course.